 Autonomous vehicles won't just revolutionize passenger transport.
 They're also rapidly changing the delivery business.

 As airborne drone delivery hovers in the near future, robot coolers-on-wheels are already scooting food across the sidewalks of Georgetown, in direct conflict with pedestrians, strollers, wheelchairs, and cyclists.
-To manage these new frontiers, Jon Schermann from the Metropolitan Washington Council of Governments says we'll need a whole new set of “regulations, command and control, operational plans and standards.”
+To manage these new frontiers, Jon Schermann from the Metropolitan Washington Council of Governments says that each jurisdiction will need to “navigate the trade-offs and create solutions that are acceptable to their residents and businesses.”

 Even today, before driverless delivery has reached the mainstream, there's already serious "competition for curbside space,” among trucks, buses, taxis, and other ride-hailing services, says Schermann.
 For that reason, careful planning is needed now, to rethink how curb space is allocated.
 Right now, shop owners don't even think about the shared impact, he claimed.
 “That’s someone else’s trouble with the trucks.”